buddhist-uni/buddhist-uni.github.io/_content/av/the-straight-line-is-a-godless-line_99pi.md

 A brief word on the life and work of Tausendsassa Friedensreich Regentag Dunkelbunt Hundertwasser.

 Born into a Jewish family in Nazi Austria, Hundertwasser came to despise  straight lines and the authoritarianism they represented.
-His story reminds me that we are products of our environment, even -- or perhaps especially -- if we reject it.
+His story reminds me that we are products of our environment, even---or perhaps especially---if we reject it.